Section VIII: Chapter 2

 Filter or air purifying element a component used in respirators to remove solid or liquid aerosols from the inspired air.

-Fit factor a quantitative estimate of the fit of a particular respirator to a specific individual, and typically estimates the ratio of the concentration of a substance in ambient air to its concentration inside the respirator
+Fit factor a quantitative estimate of the fit of a particular respirator to a specific individual, and typically estimates the ratio of the concentration of a substance in ambient air to its concentration inside the respirator when worn.

 Fit test the use of a protocol to qualitatively or quantitatively evaluate the fit of a respirator on an individual.
 See also "Qualitative fit test (QLFT)" and "Quantitative fit test (QNFT)."